EdgeVerve/oe-batch-processing/README.md

     * **onEnd**   - a  (optional) function taking a single callback function as a parameter.
 This function is called after all file records have been processed may be used to notify the client about the end status of the batch job.
     * **onEachRecord** - a (mandatory) function which is called for each record in the file to be processed.
-    This function is implemented by the client, and it should have the logic to convert the record data (from file) sent to it via `recData.rec` to a valid JSON for posting to the *oe-cloud* application.
+    This function is implemented by the client, and it should have the logic to convert the record data (from file) sent to it via `recData.rec` to a valid JSON for posting to the *oc-Cloud* application.
     This function takes two parameters - *recData*, *cb* -
     * **onEachResult** - a  (optional) function taking a single object as argument.
 This function is called after processing each record, passing the result of processing the current record.
 This function is used to notify the client about the result of processing each record.